 A land pollution control permit from the Bureau of Land is generally required to manage waste.
-If you do not treat, store or dispose of some kind of waste, you will not need a land pollution control permit.
+If you do not treat, store, or dispose of some kind of waste, then you will not need a land pollution control permit.

-The need for a permit is dependent upon the type of waste, what you do with a waste and location of the activities.
+The need for a permit is dependent upon the type of waste, what you do with a waste, and the location of the activities.

-The type of land permit that you need will be determined by the kind of waste that you manage and how you manage it.
+The type of land permit that you need will be determined by the type of waste that you manage and how you manage it.

 There are a variety of waste activities that are regulated to control contamination by wastes.
-Because some regulated activities require a permit, you need to understand what these activities are to determine if your business needs a land permit.
-If your company or business activities make waste, you are a waste generator.
+Because some regulated activities require a permit, you need to understand what these activities are and how they are used to determine if your business needs a land permit.
+If your company or business activities generate waste, you are a waste generator.
 The regulations explain how you must handle the waste while it is on your property.
 Waste management by the generator is a regulated activity but does not need a permit unless you conduct one of the activities described below.
 These are the activities that may trigger the need for a permit:

-Waste transportation – is also regulated.
+Waste transportation – The transport of waste is also regulated.
 If you transport the waste on a public road, you must comply with transporter rules.

-Waste disposal – is the most highly regulated waste management activity.
-Disposal includes, among other things, dumping waste on the ground, storing it in piles on the ground, in a landfill, or in lagoons and storing waste indefinitely, even when it is held in tanks, buildings or containers.
+Waste disposal – The disposal of waste is the most highly regulated waste management activity.
+Disposal may include, among other things, the following: dumping waste on the ground; storing waste in piles on the ground; placing waste in a landfill or lagoons; and, storing waste indefinitely, even when it is held in tanks, buildings, or containers.

-If you conduct one of these activities, please continuing reading to determine if your activities require a permit.
+If you conduct one of these activities, please continue reading to determine if your activities require a permit.